Shippable/docs/sources/deploy/deploy-mvp-11.md

 ### Using Shippable configuration to setup manual triggering of your deployment

+**Steps**

-* Modify `app_deploy_job` defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.
+1. Modify `app_deploy_job` defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.
-* Specify `switch: off` for the `app_service_def` input.
+2. Specify `switch: off` for the `app_service_def` input.
 This essentially prevents a new version of `app_service_def`, that is built every time a new version of the image resource is created, from triggering an automated deployment.
-* Commit the file.
+3. Commit the file.
-* Once manual triggering of the application is setup, you will have to manually run the job using the [SPOG](/platform/visibility/single-pane-of-glass-spog/) UI from your subscription dashboard by clicking on the eye icon, clicking on `Show SPOG View`, right clicking on the `app_deploy_job` job and clicking `Build Job`.
+4. Once manual triggering of the application is setup, you will have to manually run the job using the [SPOG](/platform/visibility/single-pane-of-glass-spog/) UI from your subscription dashboard by clicking on the eye icon, clicking on `Show SPOG View`, right clicking on the `app_deploy_job` job and clicking `Build Job`.
-* Yml block:
+5. The `app_deploy_job` yml block in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file
+should look like:

 ```
-  jobs:

     - name: app_deploy_job
       type: deploy
       steps: